Thank you for purchasing the TownPress theme!

 The whole process is very similar to theme translation, you just need to do it separately for each plugin.
 Let's translate the LSVR Events plugin for example (but it is the same for all LSVR plugins).

-TownPress shortcodes are used primarily to build the front page.
-If you are in need of some basic design elements like accordions or tabs, use the native WordPress blocks or install a 3rd party plugins to add more blocks.
+Following elements are used primarily to build the front page.
+If you are in a need of some basic design elements like accordions or tabs, search the official WordPress plugins repository for some additional 3rd party plugins.

 This shortcode displays standard (blog) posts.